 - Follow standardised care home laundry procedures

-- Maintain logs of chemical usage and servicing
+- Maintain logs of chemical usage, servicing, and process changes

 Common Pitfalls to Avoid